Educating Girls in Afghanistan

 Director

 Jill Duoto is the Founder and Director of High Bluff Academy.
 She has been an educator for over 30 years in international schools abroad and in San Diego.
 Her life’s focus changed once two Afghan students reached out to her for help.
-Mohammad and Aqila joined her family in San Diego in the fall of 2022 and have attended High Bluff Academy.
-This began her obsession with helping girls in Afghanistan.
-When she met Timothy Stiven, a teacher at her son’s public school, she was introduced to his club “Flowers for the Future” which was helping girls at a secret school in Afghanistan.
-Now she is committed to helping Hazara girls to reach their potential.
-She is inspired by the girls who have told her that “education is worth dying for”.
+Mohammad and Aqila joined her family in San Diego in the fall of 2022.
+After a two year scholarship at HBA, Aqila and Mohammad are now attending San Marcos State University.
+Her relationship with the two students inspired her to helping Hazara girls to reach their potential.
+She is inspired by the students who have told her that “education is worth dying for”.

 Flowers for the Future

 Flowers for the Future is an after-school club started by Canyon Crest Academy teacher, Tim Stiven.
 His students have been providing live science lessons, art and poetry exchanges and friendship to Afghan students for several years.
 When the Taliban closed secondary schools for girls, these American students raised money to keep the school open.
 The friendships they forged have been a lifeline for these girls who otherwise would have fallen into despair.
+The HBA staff were unanimous in wanting to help these girls earn a high school diploma.
+Through Flowers of the Future clubs at schools all over the world, students are creating their own curriculum and teaching elective courses online in a variety of subjects.
+The girls earn elective credit toward their HBA diploma.
 You can see them in action in this news story that was aired before the ban.
 News Story

 Emergency Food Relief